Reading Time: 12 minutes

 Why should marketers focus on customer retention as a metric for measuring marketing success?

-However, in this age of abundant choices and fleeting customer loyalty how can your business ensure customer retention?
-Can data analytics techniques like cohort analysis lend a helping hand?
+However, in this age of abundant choices and fleeting customer loyalty how can your business ensure to retain customers?
+Can data analytics techniques like cohort retention analysis lend a helping hand?
 That’s the premise of this blog.

 To do cohort analyses, you need to understand what is a cohort – a cohort is a group of users who share a common characteristic over a certain period of time.
-Cohort analysis is the study of these common characteristics of these users over a specific period.
+Cohort analyses is the study of the common characteristics of these users over a specific period.
 These can include new users and existing users and their subsequent behaviors – like if they are conducting repeat purchases, or have been inactive for a long time.

-The internet is flooded with hundreds of definitions on cohort analysis.
+The internet is flooded with hundreds of definitions of cohort analysis.
 They all make it difficult for a regular marketer to wrap their head around it.
-To make things complicated there is heavy use of jargon like cohorts, segments, shifting curves, and much more.
+To make things complicated there is heavy use of jargon like cohorts, RFM segmentation, shifting curves, and much more.